Paalar/your-finn-marketplace/labs/lab2.md

 http://localhost:3000
 ```

 You should now see the header your created as well as the other HTML supplied through the layout.
+Nice!

+In [**lab 3**](https://github.com/Paalar/your-finn-marketplace/blob/main/labs/lab3.md) we will add some FINN-esque styling to our app.
+Leeets go!